NCAS-CMS/pyfive/doc/introduction.rst

 the attributes and b-tree (chunk index) are read, and it is then possible to close the parent file (``f``), but continue to use (``v``).

 .. note::

     We have test coverage that shows that the usage of ``v`` in this way is thread-safe -  the test which demonstrates this is slow, but it needs to be as shorter tests were did not always exercise expected failure modes.

-The pyfive test harness now includes all the components necessary for testing pyfive accessing data via both Posix and S3.
+The pyfive test harness includes all the components necessary for testing pyfive accessing data via both Posix and S3.